 100-9030 King George Blvd., Surrey, V3T 5R3

-Sue served in a number of cabinet positions as MLA, including Minister of Housing, Recreation and Consumer Services, Minister Responsible for Co-operatives, and the Minister for Women's Equality.
-In addition, she was Government Caucus Chair and was active on several legislative committees.
+Sue served in a number of cabinet positions as MLA, including minister of housing, recreation and consumer services, minister responsible for co-operatives, and minister for women’s equality.
+In addition, she was government caucus chair and was active on several legislative committees.

-Sue has been working with Washington BC based National Democratic Institute since 2000.
-With NDI she traveled to the Middle East five times to work with emerging political parties and female candidates.
+Sue has been working with Washington, D.C.-based National Democratic Institute since 2000.
+With NDI she travelled to the Middle East five times to work with emerging political parties and female candidates.

-In 2002 Sue worked with the Surrey Aboriginal Society as their Executive Director.
-She developed the Society into a modern urban centre for aboriginal people with an annual budget of over 2 million dollars.
+In 2002, Sue worked with the Surrey Aboriginal Society as their executive director.
+She developed the society into a modern urban centre for aboriginal people with an annual budget of over $2 million.

 Born in Vancouver, Sue was raised on Sea Island in Richmond.
-After graduating with a Bachelor of Arts in Education from the University of British Columbia, she taught in Verdun, Quebec, in Courtenay and Surrey.
+After graduating with a bachelor of arts in education from the University of British Columbia, she taught in Verdun, Quebec, Courtenay and Surrey.